kfjahnke/zimt/README.md

 ### zimt backends

-On top of 'zimt's own', zimt currently supports three backends:
+On top of 'zimt's own', zimt currently supports three SIMD backends:

   - highway
   - Vc
   - std::simd

-My recommendation is to use [highway](https://github.com/google/highway/ "Performance-portable, length-agnostic SIMD with run-time dispatch") - it's the most recent development, supports a wide variety of hardware, ind the integration into zimt is well-used because it's now the default back-end for [lux](https://bitbucket.org/kfj/lux/ "git repository of the lux image and panorama viewer"). highway is available from github, and it's also quite available via package managers, so it's a good idea to see if your package manager offers it. zimt currently relies on highway 1.0.4.
+My recommendation is to use [highway](https://github.com/google/highway/ "Performance-portable, length-agnostic SIMD with run-time dispatch") - it's the most recent development, supports a wide variety of hardware, and the integration into zimt is well-used because it's now the default back-end for [lux](https://bitbucket.org/kfj/lux/ "git repository of the lux image and panorama viewer"). highway is available from github, and it's also quite available via package managers, so it's a good idea to see if your package manager offers it. zimt currently relies on highway 1.0.4.
 To use this backend with zimt, #define USE_HWY

 [Vc](https://github.com/VcDevel/Vc/ "SIMD Vector Classes for C++") is good for intel/AMD processors up to AVX2, and it has dedicated AVX support, which highway does not provide - there, the next-bast thing is SSE4.2, which is quite similar but a bit slower.
 Apart from that, using Vc with zimt offers few advantages over using the highway backend.
 You may find Vc packages via your package manager - if you install from source, pick the 1.4 branch explicitly.
 To use this backend with zimt, #define USE_VC, and link with -lVc

-std::simd is part of the C++ standard and requires C++17.
+[std::simd](https://en.cppreference.com/w/cpp/experimental/simd/ "cppreference.com page: Data-parallel vector library") is part of the C++ standard and requires C++17.
 Some C++ libraries now provide an implementation of std::simd, but the implementation coming with g++ is - IMHO and of this writing - not very comprehensive, e.g. missing explict SIMD implementations of some math routines.
 It is a step up from no backend, though, and if you have a recent libstdc++ installed, it's definitely worth a try.
 To use this backend with zimt, #define USE_STDSIMD, and use -std=c++17.

 For all compiles, it's crucial to use optimization (use -O3) and to specify use of the native CPU (unless you need portability).
 The latter is affected by '-march=native' on intel/AMD CPUs; for other platforms you may need to specify the actual CPU - e.g. -mcpu=apple-m1 for builds on Apple's M1.
 I prefer using clang++ over g++, but I'll refrain from a clear recommendation.